 Though budget is certainly an important aspect of CRM implementation, but some businesses overplay its importance.

-In an effort to accommodate their budget, business cut down on crucial functionality of CRM solution.
-For example, rather than a customized solution companies go for off-the-shelf-solution based on price but they fail to realize how important it is to find a solution that perfectly fits the organizations.
+In an effort to accommodate their budget, business cut down on the crucial functionality of CRM solution.
+For example, rather than customized solution companies go for off-the-shelf-solution based on price but they fail to realize how important it is to find a solution that perfectly fits the organizations.

 In short, business should not trim down their budget by eliminating an important functionality of a CRM.